A father of two and new Canadian on supporting both his sister and mom through a difficult time, despite the miles between them.

 Unfortunately, we learned that my sister had a tumor in her chest and would soon be officially diagnosed with Mediastinal Thyamic Large B cell Lymphoma, a rare type of non-Hodgkin’s lymphoma.

 It took my sister exactly one year to defeat cancer.
-On November 24, 2015, she underwent a PET scan that declared her cancer free.
+On November 24, 2015, she underwent a PET scan that declared her cancer-free.
 Our entire family rejoiced.
 Each and every one of us had suffered immensely as we watched her go through chemotherapy and radiation at the American Private Hospital in Dubai.
 When a cancer patient is diagnosed, it impacts everyone around them.
 The disease does not discriminate.
+For anyone dealing with an illness like cancer, this can be a lot to handle.
+Having a support system around could help make treatment a lot more bearable.
+Sometimes you find that some families find looking after a terminally ill relative a lot to deal with, which is where the decision to place them in a hospice cleveland facility, for example, may have come about.
+But as we’ve already said, it is different for any patient and family.

 Still, our family never gave up hope.
 We never gave up faith.
 With every challenge, we supported and stood beside my sister.
 We still do so, today.